solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

 To encourage prioritization fee to be used as intended as congestion control tool, it propose to regulate `compute_unit_price` by rounding down to its nearest 1_000 microlamports.
-The effect is user should set `compute_unit_price` in increment of 1_000 microlamports.
-Transaction has less then 1_000 `compute_unit_price` will have no priority nor be charged a priority fee.
+The effect is user should set `compute_unit_price` in increments of 1_000 microlamports.
+Transaction with less than 1_000 `compute_unit_price` will have no priority nor be charged a priority fee.

 ## Alternatives Considered